dominant-strategies/quai-docusaurus/docs/learn/advanced-introduction/merged-mining/merged-mining.md

 ---
 title: Merged Mining
-description: How merged mining is used to scale in Quai Network.
+description: How merged mining has been adapted and used to scale in Quai Network.
 hide_table_of_contents: false
 sidebar_position: 3
 ---